haleemur/sql-style-guide/README.md

 # Raison d'etre

 SQL is often written by non programmers.
 Power Business Users, Analysts, Data Scientists & Project Owners often claim to know / understand SQL.
 And they're right.
 SQL is an extremely friendly language.
-Its easy to pick up due to its natural language like syntax, and its extremely concise & expressive.
+It's easy to pick up due to its natural language like syntax, and its extremely concise & expressive.
 The diverse background of all the practitioners of SQL yield a very complex world where very few things are standardized.
 Just as there are a lot of really bad javascript & php out there, there are a lot of badly written sql queries in existence.

 Expert Programmers who normally work in their favourite language have to deal with SQL whenever they interact with databases.
 They bring the flavours of their favourite language into SQL.
 Good intentioned as this may be, it further pollutes SQL style.